Understanding & Fostering Interpersonal Working Relationships

 What is an interpersonal relationship?

-How do interpersonal relationships affect team dynamics?
+How do interpersonal relationships affect group dynamics?

 Strong interpersonal relationships help nurture a support system within groups.
-Imagine that all relationships have a certain level of emotional “carrying capacity,” or a limited amount of both positive and negative emotion that they can carry without feeling strained.²
+Imagine that all relationships have a certain level of emotional “carrying capacity,” or a limited amount of both positive and negative emotion that they can carry without feeling strained.

 How can you improve interpersonal relationships at work?

-If team members are not able to show empathy amongst each other, they will not be able to connect and understand each other.
+If team members can’t show empathy with each other, they won’t be able to connect and understand each other.
 Set up recurring 1:1 meetings with team members to create bonds outside of daily work communication.
-Or, sending an e-mail or message asking the simple question “How can I help you today?” can show your support to other team members.
+Or, sending an email or message asking the simple question “How can I help you today?” can show your support to other team members.
+Our podcast guest Christie Turley explained this in a season 3 episode, “The Rise of Empathetic Leadership”:

-4. Schedule team activities outside of work
+4. Schedule team building activities

 Team Contributor